 5. Keep A Constant Check

-Dogs are like your baby; you should never leave your baby alone in the pool.
-Always check on your dog whenever it is in the pool, and stay somewhere close.
-Please do not leave it alone because it may even get conscious without you and panic in case of an accident.
+Dogs are like babies; you should never leave your baby alone in the pool.
+Always check on your dog whenever it is in the pool and stay somewhere close.
+Please do not leave it alone because it may even become conscious without you and panic in case of an accident.

 Here are a few tips to make swimming safe for your dog: